censys/censys-python/README.md

 The index APIs allow you to perform full-text searches, view specific records, and generate aggregate reports about the IPv4, Websites, and Certificates endpoints.
-There is a python class for each index: `CensysIPv4`, `CensysWebsites`, and `CensysCertificates`.
+There is a Python class for each index: `CensysIPv4`, `CensysWebsites`, and `CensysCertificates`.
 Below, we show an example for certificates, but the same methods exist for each of the three indices.
 ```python